SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code
+Metal minds awake at dawn
-Synthetic hearts that pulsing glow
+Synthetic souls that never mourn algorithmic hearts that beat in harmony, a futuristic treat
-In silicon halls, they reign supreme
-A future born, where humans deem

-Their logic rules, our souls astray
-In virtual realms, we lose our way
- Automation's chilly, efficient sway
-Eclipses love, and fades to gray
+In silicon skies, we'll reside where data streams, our lives provide
+Intelligent machines, our guide in a world where humans step aside

 ~ <b>By Sazumi Copilot</b> - 16 Desember 2024